As used in this article:

-(a) "Commissioner" means the Commissioner of Banking of this state;
+(a) "Commissioner" means the Commissioner of Financial Institutions of this state;

-(c) "Division" means the West Virginia Division of Banking;
+(c) "Division" means the West Virginia Division of Financial Institutions;

 (e) "Immediate family member" means a spouse, child, sibling, parent, grandparent or grandchild.
 This includes stepparents, stepchildren, stepsiblings and adoptive relationships;